rthbound/CENESES_KIHOCAT/README.md

 Skip to [Progress](#progress) to see the current status of the project.

-## How to Contribute

-### Find an Error
-- Consider reviewing commits to see if any mistakes have been made when attempting to correct the text.
-- As you review the text, look for mistakes in spelling, spacing, punctuation, or formatting.

-### Fix the Error
-- Correct misrecognized letters and words.
-- Ensure proper word spacing and punctuation.
-- Maintain paragraph breaks and overall formatting as much as possible.

-### Submit Your Changes
-- Edit the text file directly.
-- Save your changes.
-- Submit them as a new contribution (pull request) on GitHub.

 ## Guidelines for Editing

-### ✅ DO
-- Correct clear misreadings.
-- Fix obvious word splits, but only if you’re sure of the correction.
-- Keep the original formatting (paragraphs, spacing, apostrophe style, etc.) intact.

-### ❌ DON'T
-- Relocate or reposition words.
-- Remove blank lines.
-- Remove blank spaces at end of lines.
-- Modify words unless you're sure they are OCR errors.

 ## Common OCR Errors & Corrections